mehakjuneja/Portfolio/README.md

 *"Turning data into insights, insights into impact."*

-⭐ **Fun Fact**: I was a THON 2023 DJ Captain at Penn State and love combining my technical skills with creative pursuits!
+⭐ **Fun Fact**: I auditied to be a Pure Bar instructor in manhatten the first week of 2025 and absolutely failed it.
+But I will keep on pursuing that dream this year!